 Wall Air Sealing

 Install foam gaskets behind electrical outlets and light switches to minimize the air flow between the outdoors and indoors.
 Then, think about the installation of child proof plug covers in all of the unused outlets in your house to prevent cold air from coming through the plugs.
-In case you have a landline or cable in your house, make sure that you insulate behind the receptacles.
+Insulate behind the receptacles of landline or cable box receptacles.
 When you have that addressed, check the baseboards, doors, and windows for gaps and cracks where air could get through.
 You can address them by weatherstripping or caulking.
 In case you have wall or window mounted air conditioners, make sure to check them as well.

 Attic Air Sealing